Creative Writing, Page 3

 Sacred Cows for High School Creative Writing Students

 This unit uses stories and information about animals to discuss various themes that deal with human behavior.
 It includes a wide variety of mentor texts, writing tasks, and a rubric.
-It is designed for high school students.

 Setting the Story